Hematopoietic Stem-Cell Transplantation in the Treatment of Germ-Cell Tumors

 Tandem and sequential HSCT for germ-cell tumors

 With a median follow-up time of 36 months, 109 (52%) of 211 patients were alive, and 91 (43%) of 211 patients were progression-free.
-At 1 year, event-free, progression-free, and overall survival rates were 40%, 53%, and 80%, respectively, in arm A compared with 37%, 49%, and 61%, respectively, in arm B (p>0.05 for all comparisons).
+At 1 year, EFS, PFS, and OS rates were 40%, 53%, and 80%, respectively, in arm A compared with 37%, 49%, and 61%, respectively, in arm B (p>0.05 for all comparisons).
 Survival rates were not reported separately by primary site of the tumor.
 No difference in survival probabilities was found between the single and sequential high-dose regimens; however, sequential high-dose therapy was better tolerated and resulted in fewer treatment-related deaths.
-Treatment-related deaths, mainly as a result of sepsis and cardiac toxicity, were less frequent in arm A (4 of 108 patients, 4%) compared with arm B (16 of 103 patients, 16%; p<0.01).
-The authors state that the higher treatment-related deaths observed in arm B likely were due to the higher dosages per HSCT cycle in the arm B regimen compared to arm A, and the toxic renal and cardiac effects of cyclophosphamide used in arm B. The authors conclude that sequential treatment at submaximal doses of carboplatin and etoposide might be less toxic and safer to deliver HSCT in pretreated patients with germ-cell tumors than single HSCT.
+Treatment-related deaths, mainly as a result of sepsis and cardiac toxicity, were less frequent in arm A (4/108 patients, 4%) compared with arm B (16/103 patients, 16%; p<0.01).
+The authors state that the higher treatment-related deaths observed in arm B likely were due to the higher dosages per HSCT cycle in the arm B regimen compared with arm A, and the toxic renal and cardiac effects of cyclophosphamide used in arm B. The authors conclude that sequential treatment at submaximal doses of carboplatin and etoposide might be less toxic and safer to deliver HSCT in pretreated patients with germ-cell tumors than single HSCT.

 Allogeneic HSCT for germ-cell tumors

 There are scant data in the literature to support the use of allogeneic HSCT in the treatment of germ-cell tumors.(19)

 Clinical Input Received Through Physician Specialty Societies and Academic Medical Centers